sondr3/generator-jekyllized/app/templates/conditional/css-pre/readme.md

 # Get Sassy!

-Grunt handles all <%= cssPre %> configuration.
+Grunt handles all <%= cssPreprocessor %> configuration.
 You can configure compiler settings in the project's Gruntfile.js.

 Require libraries or extensions in the Gruntfile or place them in